 With your StatTools purchase, you should also consider a copy of Learning Statistics with StatTools, a practical, straightforward guide to getting the most out of StatTools and statistics generally.
 Much more than a software manual, this book shows you how to apply statistics to a variety of real-world problems.
 Each chapter discusses a set of statistical procedures, grouped as they are in the StatTools menu structure.
 Example models are also included that you can customize for your own needs.

-StatTools is fully compatible with 64-bit Excel 2010.
-64-bit technology enables Excel and StatTools to access much more computer memory than ever before.
+64-bit Compatible: StatTools is fully compatible with 64-bit Excel 2010.
+64-bit technology enables Excel and StatTools software to access much more computer memory than ever before.
 This allows for vastly larger models and greater computational power.